 Other tips to keep in mind are:

 - Add relevant keywords to your title so your article is easy to find.
 A keyword is a relevant term people are searching for.
-For example, Portal users could be searching for “integrate Portal with Wix.”
+For example, Copilot users could be searching for “integrate Copilot with Wix.”

 - Make sure your title is short.
 Plos, an Open Access Research Organization, recommends that article titles be 12 words or less.